Example: PayPal / Braintree Webhooks

 Overview

-2. Set the provider webhook to https://cloud.syllecta.example/v1/webhooks/paypal (or braintree).
+2. Set the provider webhook to https://api.syllecta.com/v1/webhooks/paypal.

 POST /v1/webhooks/paypal